-- Open Microsoft Word.
+- 1. Open Microsoft Word.
 If you're not sure how to open or find Word, skip to the finding Microsoft Word section. - 2.
 In newer versions of Word, the first screen asks what type of Word document you want to create.
-Select the "Blank document" option to create a
+Select the "Blank document" option to create a document from scratch.
+You can also select from one of the Word templates provided if you would like to create a specific type of document.

 - 3. Once the blank document or template is open, any new information can be entered using a keyboard or on-screen keyboard. - 4.
-Once complete or while working on the document, you can Save through the File tab at the top of the

-Word program window.
+Once complete or while working on the document, you can Save through the File tab at the top of the Word program window. - Editing -

-2 Editing -

 Editing is the process of selecting and preparing writing, photography, visual, audible, and film media used to convey information.
-The editing process can involve correction, condensation, organization, and many other modifications performed with an intention of producing a correct, consistent, accurate and complete work.
-[1]
+The editing process can involve correction, condensation, organization, and many other modifications performed with an intention of producing a correct, consistent, accurate and complete work.^[1]

-The editing process often begins with the author #39; side a for the work itself, continuing as a collaboration between the author and the editor as the work is created.
-Editing can involve creative skills, human relations and a precise set of methods.
-[2][3]
+The editing process often begins with the author's idea for the work itself, continuing as a collaboration between the author and the editor as the work is created.
+Editing can involve creative skills, human relations and a precise set of methods.^{[2][3]}